SteamDeckHomebrew/decky-loader/README.md

 - Under Miscellaneous, enable `CEF Remote Debugging`
 - Place the executable under `~/homebrew/services/plugin_manager`.
 Do not change the name of the file.
 - Place the plugin_manager.service file under `/etc/systemd/system`
-- Open a Terminal and type `sudo systemctl --now enable plugin_manager`
+- Open a Terminal and type `systemctl --now --user enable plugin_manager`

 ### Install Plugins
-- Simply copy the plugin's .js file into `~/homebrew/services/plugin_manager/plugins`
+- Simply copy the plugin's .py file into `~/homebrew/plugins`

 ## Features
 - Clean injecting and loading of one or more plugins